ScatterCo/Depthkit.js/README.md

-# Depthkit Three.js Draco Meshsequence Player
+# Depthkit.js

-Example Three.js scene capable of playing back Draco compressed mesh sequences + video texture.
+Three.js module capable of playing back Draco compressed mesh sequences + video texture.
+These can be exported directly from [Depthkit](https://depthkit.tv).

 ## Installation

+### Git
 1. Clone this repo
     - Note you will need to have git LFS installed to fetch the demo assets in the `static` folder
-3. Install dependencies: `npm install`
+2. Install dependencies: `npm install`

+### NPM
+- Coming soon

 ## Development